Guy Fisher

 If it's a shootout on price and it's marginal, then that could be the swing factor.
 When you're selling a business, being one step ahead in front of bidders in terms of turning around the Q&A and due diligence process, making sure that you can deal with issues that can pop up quickly and that you can facilitate a swift, efficient due diligence process is paramount.

-Setting up an efficient governance
+How to set up efficient M&A governance

 Before we get into how to set up efficient governance, it's important to understand that there are always constraints to how you build the process from an internal perspective.